AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-12-26-the-method-of-least-squares.md

 Notice the similarity?
 For this reason, we call $$(A^TA)^{-1}A^T$$ the **pseudo-inverse** of $$A$$.

-{% include linkedHeading.html heading="Least Squares and QR Decomposition" level=2 %}
+## Least Squares and QR Decomposition

 In practice, when working with floating-point systems, you should **never** compute the inverse of a matrix; doing so can result in a considerable [loss of significance](https://en.wikipedia.org/wiki/Loss_of_significance).